-- New structure of module; combination of...
+- Combination of...

 - Microeconomics

-- Which was taught as an elective module in the last two years as "market and price analysis"

-Will cover about 2/3 of the workload
+- □ Will cover about 2/3 of the workload

 - Econometrics

-- □ Will cover about 1/3 of the workload
+- $\square$ Will cover about 1/3 of the workload

 - Both parts of the module will be taught quite independently from each other

 - But we will establish links, as econometrics is often used as a method to test models empirically which are based on microeconomic theory

 - Handout: timetable

-- Microeconomics and Econometrics, HU WS 2006/07, Introduction, C. Franke/H. Grethe
+- Microeconomics and Econometrics, HU WS 2007/08, Introduction, C. Franke/H. Grethe